jmoudi/LLM-prompts-programming/directives/styleguides/PS_styleguide.md

-# AHK styleguide
+# Powershell styleguide

-We only use AutoHotkey v2.

-Everything must happen under the precondition that you have read the AutoHotkey v2 official documentation extremely carefully (you may think longer than usual)!

-NOTE: You can use what is in the code block below denoted with "utils.ahk" and "JXON.ahk".

 ## General style
 - write where feasible more smaller, atomic functions instead of fewer, larger ones.
 - don't do anonymous direct `return {...rest of object}`.
 First create an output object with some descriptive name, then return that like `return <output>;`
 - where "magic strings" are repeatedly used, consider making an enum.
 - you might define Registry classes (based on `Map`s) that store e.g. commands or plugins.
-- strongly consider splitting up complex `if` conditions into several statements on separate lines that create named variables.
+- strongly consider splitting up `if` condition it into several statements on separate lines that create named variables.
 Example of worse code:
 ```
 if !config.HasProp("hotkeys") || !IsObject(config.hotkeys) || config.hotkeys.Length() = 0 {
     return false }